Alida Kendell

 Molly McDermott

-Molly McDermott is a dance artist, gratefully performing, creating, and teaching movement in Amiskwaciwâskahikan, colonially know as Edmonton.
-Upon graduating from Grant MacEwan College, followed by Simon Fraser University she received a BFA in dance in 2007.
-She has since interpreted work by a variety of inspiring artists and companies including, Kokoro Dance, Co.
-Erasga Dance, Les Productions Figlio, Mascall Dance, Billy Marchenski, Deanna Peters, and Justine Chambers, among others.
+Molly McDermott is a dance artist based in amiskwaciy-wâskahikan.
+She works as a performer, choreographer, and teacher.
+She is a graduate of Grant MacEwan College, and Simon Fraser University, receiving a BFA in dance in 2007.
+She has since worked in dance with a variety of inspiring artists and companies including, Kokoro Dance, Co.
+Erasga Dance, Les Productions Figlio, Mascall Dance, Billy Marchenski, Deanna Peters, MfMdanceArtist, and Justine A. Chambers, among others.

+In 2023, Molly had the pleasure of curating the dance presentation at Expanse Festival.
 Alongside dance, Molly is a mother of two small humans and welcomes the gentle chaos that comes with balancing motherhood and everything else.